-The first full meeting of the working group to be scheduled in March 2021.
-The Head of Arts and Culture along with other members of the Culture and the terms of reference for the Event of Appreciation Working Group be approved and the Elected Members nominated be approved.
+The first full meeting of the Working Group will be scheduled in March 2021.
+The Head of Arts and Culture along with other members of the Culture and Heritage and Community Planning team will attend in support of the Members.

+RECOMMENDATION: that the terms of reference for the Event of Appreciation Working Group be approved and the Elected Members nominated be approved.